jordyijsselstijn/AngularAppPene/README.md

 # AngularAppPene
 School assignment for Serious Javascript

+READ THIS FIRST! - THE SONG PAGE SOMEHOW IS NOT WORKING PROPERLY IN CHROME, TURN OFF AUDIO TO PROTECT YOUR EARS!

 This app shows the abilities of Angular as a MV* framework.

 - It contains views for shows, videos, songs and partials for individual shows, the addition form for shows, a youtube player, a song player (doesn't work on Chrome somehow :S).